Why Positive Thinking Isn’t Enough to Reach Your Goals

 - “Think and it will happen”

-are so widely shared.
+are shared so often.

 The Limitation: Thoughts Don’t Replace Systems